Carbamazepine use while Breastfeeding

 Two infants were breastfed during maternal therapy with carbamazepine 600 and 1200 mg daily and levetiracetam.
 The infants appeared to remain healthy throughout the 6- to 8-week study period.

-In a long-term study on infants exposed to anticonvulsants during breastfeeding, no difference in average intelligence quotient at 3 years of age was found between infants who were breastfed (n = 26) and those not breastfed (n = 32) when their mothers were taking carbamazepine.
+In a long-term study on infants exposed to anticonvulsants during breastfeeding, no difference in average intelligence quotient at 3 years of age was found between infants who were breastfed (n = 26) a median of 6 months and those not breastfed (n = 32) when their mothers were taking carbamazepine.
+At 6 years of age, extensive psychological and intelligence testing found that the breastfed infants had slightly higher IQ values than the nonbreastfed infants.

 A prospective cohort study in Norway followed infants of mothers who took antiepileptic drugs during pregnancy and lactation and compared to infants with mothers with untreated epilepsy and infants with fathers who took antiepileptics as control groups Of the 223 mothers studied, 48 were taking carbamazepine monotherapy.
 Infants were assessed at 6, 18 and 36 months of age.
 Continuous breastfeeding in children of women using antiepileptic drugs was associated with no greater impaired development than those with no breastfeeding or breastfeeding for less than 6 months.